-2017 Goals
+2018 Goals

-The CJIAB will continue to identify priorities and work to establish partnerships and resources that may be utilized as it moves toward its goals and objectives in 2017, which are highlighted below:
+The CJIAB will continue to identify priorities and work to establish partnerships and resources that may be utilized as it moves toward its goals and objectives in 2018, which are highlighted below:

-- Support DPSCS' efforts to gain significant participation from the contributing agencies in the statutorily required reporting of reportable events to ensure that the Report of Arrest and Prosecution (RAP) Sheet is as accurate and complete as possible. - Support the State's efforts in the expansion of the sharing of criminal justice information. - Implementing the project to update and replace the Arrest Disposition Reporting Mainframe system as well as other outdated criminal history systems.
+- Support the State's efforts in the expansion of the sharing of criminal justice information. - Implementing the project to update and replace the Arrest Disposition Reporting Mainframe system as well as other outdated criminal history systems. - Establishment of Maryland Electronic Court System (MDEC) throughout the State.